ansible/awx/awx/ui/client/lib/angular-resource/README.md

 <script src="/bower_components/angular-resource/angular-resource.js"></script>
 ```

-And add `ngResource` as a dependency for your app:
+Then add `ngResource` as a dependency for your app:

 ```javascript
 angular.module('myApp', ['ngResource']);